codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 ## Animating the Scroll with PageTransformer

-We can customize how the pages animate as they are being swiped between using the [PageTransformer](http://developer.android.com/reference/android/support/v4/view/ViewPager.PageTransformer.html).
-This transformer exists within the support library and is compatible with API 11 or greater.
+We can customize how the pages animate as they are being swiped between using the [PageTransformer](https://developer.android.com/reference/androidx/viewpager/widget/ViewPager.PageTransformer.html).

 ### Using a Third-Party Library